polterguy/phosphorusfive/plugins/p5.web/README.md

 It can be useful for populating a "select" HTML widget, with "option" items, created dynamically from data in your database, for instance.
 But there are many other useful scenarios for this event.
 Semantically, it behaves similar to an Ajax event, but it cannot be raised from the client.
 And it renders no additional data back to the client neither.
 When *[oninit]* fires, all other events and properties have already been created for your widget.
-This allows you to invoke widget lambda events associated with your widget, and retreieve their properties, from within your *[oninit]* lambda object.
+This allows you to invoke widget lambda events associated with your widget, and retrieve their properties, from within your *[oninit]* lambda object.

 Below is an example of *[oninit]* in action.